Call Today! 888-234-8376

 If a work-related injury creates a need to visit the emergency room, your Accident Champion coverage will jump into action and pay your employee directly.
 If you don’t have cash reserves ready to pay for these accidents, Accident Champion is a great way to stay protected.

-Critical Illness Champion – Following along the same lines in principle, the Critical Illness Champion policy covers your employees in the event of a serious illness.
+Following along the same lines in principle, the this critical illness insurance policy covers your employees in the event of a serious illness.
 Depending on the plan you choose, employees can receive up to $50,000 of coverage for severe burns, heart attacks, paralysis, multiple sclerosis, organ transplants, heart surgery, cancer, stroke, kidney failure, and many others.

 Sometimes, standard health insurance policies won’t pay for certain illnesses and conditions so having this group policy allows you to keep your business in a good position if employees were to come down with an illness.